 Citrus limon, otherwise known as the lemon, is native to a tree found in South Asia.
 Lemon essential oil comes from this tree.
 It’s a potent oil and one of the best for naturally treating oily skin, especially skin that is acne prone because it provides free radical protection and balances oil glands.

 This essential oil, like many of the others that are ideal for oily skin, contains antibacterial properties that reduce the appearance of acne and helps minimize the spread of the condition.
 It’s also a natural astringent that individuals can use on oily skin without the toxins that contribute to dryness.8

 Cedarwood Essential Oil

-Cedarwood oil that is derived from the wood of cedar trees that can be found in North America.
+Cedarwood oil is derived from the wood of cedar trees, found in North America.
 It is useful for preventing clogged pores and the spread of acne bacteria.
 As with almost all essential oils, you should always dilute cedarwood oil with a carrier oil, such as jojoba or olive oil.
-It can also be combined with other essential oils to benefit oily skin.
+To benefit oily skin, combine cedarwood oil with other essential oils.

 Lavender Essential Oil